Michaelt293/Scalaz-presentation/Scalaz.md

 ### `NonEmptyList` datatype

 `NonEmptyList` communicates to readers that the list cannot be empty.
-The fact that the list cannot be empty means that methods such as `head` and `tail` are non total functions.
+The fact that the list cannot be empty means that methods such as `head` and `tail` are now total functions.

 ```
 @ NonEmptyList(1,2,3)